• Skip to primary navigation

 What Kind of Mint in Moroccan Tea?

 There are several varieties of mint available to use in cooking and beverages.
-Fresh spearmint is found most commonly in food stores and is the most popular choice for mint tea.
+Fresh spearmint is commonly found in food stores and is the most popular choice for mint tea.
 You can also find easy-to-grow mint at nurseries or farmers' markets.

-Fresh mint sprigs give the best flavor, which is my preference, but you can use dried mint leaves found in the grocery store's spice section.
-Once you've tried your homebrewed mint tea, you will never return to teabags!
+Fresh mint sprigs yield the best flavor, which is my preference, but you can also use dried mint leaves, which are often found in the grocery store's spice section.
+Once you've tried your homemade mint tea, you'll never return to teabags!

 Three Ways To Make Moroccan Mint Tea